 When you complete an Adoption Application or send us a message with the Contact Us website function, the data go to our Gmail account.
 This account is accessed by several Saldea Board members, none of whom disclose your information to outside parties.
 We use this information to respond to questions, help interested parties, and communicate with our constituents.

-We accept donations by PayPal, Zelle, and Stripe on social media, through fundraising platforms, and on our website.
+We accept donations by PayPal and Zelle on social media, through fundraising platforms, and on our website.
 We do not promise any product or service in return for a donation.
 We do not have access to sensitive financial information via the secure servers of these platforms.
 The name and email of donors are used by the Secretary to acknowledge the gift and for internal accounting purposes.